lrdegeest/r-for-data-science/docs/index.md

 The final exam is an R Markdown file with blank code chunks and custom-made writing chunks (so students know where to write their non-code answers).

 Students submit their completed .Rmd files.
 I use a [script](https://github.com/lrdegeest/r_for_data_science/blob/main/exams/render_submissions.R) to auto-render each file to HTML and log which files could or could not render.
-A summary report is also generated.
+A log file is written for each submission that tells which code chunks failed to compile, if any.
+A summary report for all submissions is also generated.

 # Dependencies